soundata/soundata/docs/source/contributing.rst

 Documenting your contribution
 -----------------------------

-Staged docs for every new PR are built and accessible at ``soundata.github.io/preview/PR-<#PR_ID>`` in which ``<#PR_ID>`` is the pull request ID.
+Staged docs for every new PR are built and accessible at ``soundata--<#PR_ID>.org.readthedocs.build/en/<#PR_ID>/`` in which ``<#PR_ID>`` is the pull request ID.
-To quickly troubleshoot any issues, you can build the docs locally by nagivating to the ``docs`` folder, and running ``make clean html`` (note, you must have ``sphinx`` installed).
+To quickly troubleshoot any issues, you can build the docs locally by navigating to the ``docs`` folder, and running ``make clean html`` (note, you must have ``sphinx`` installed).
 Then open the generated ``soundata/docs/_build/source/index.html`` file in your web browser to view.

 **Important:** Make sure to check out the ``WARNINGS`` and ``ERROR`` messages that may show up in the terminal when running ``make clean html``.
-These will indicate formatting, listing, and indentiation problems that may be present in your docstrings and that need to be fixed for a proper rendering of the documentation.
+These will indicate formatting, listing, and indentation problems that may be present in your docstrings and that need to be fixed for a proper rendering of the documentation.
 See the examples aboove and also the docstrings of ``docs/source/contributing_examples/example.py`` to see a list of examples of how to write the docstrings to prevent Sphinx errors and warning messages.